-The Company is a subsidiary of the Group and therefore the SECR disclosures required in relation to both Rolls-Royce Holdings plc and the Company have been included in the Rolls-Royce Holdings plc Annual Report on page 212.
+The Company is a subsidiary of the Group and therefore the SECR disclosures required in relation to both Rolls-Royce Holdings plc and the Company have been included in the Rolls-Royce Holdings plc Annual Report on page 200.
 The Rolls-Royce Holdings plc Annual Report has been prepared for the same financial year as the Company.

-Approved by the Board on 7 July 2022 and signed on its behalf by:
+Approved by the Board and signed on its behalf on 29 June 2023 by:

--DocuSigned by:
+DocuSigned by: